danhawkes/phono/README.md

   <img src="docs/icon.png" alt="Phono logo">
 </p>

----

-_Phono_ combines several 3rd-party tools to make it easier to download and transfer music to your devices.
+__Phono__ combines several 3rd-party tools to make it easier to download and transfer music to your devices.

 As of now, it includes:

 * [headphones](1), [sabnzbd](2) and [transmission](3) to retrieve music from torrents and usenet
 * [syncthing](4) to synchronise music between your server and devices

+The aim is to minimise the amount of configuration required: as a user, the only thing you should need to do is add credentials for torrent sites/usenet services.

 <p align="center" >
   <img src="docs/screenshot.png" alt="Screenshot">